cgberlin/phaser-socketio-ship-game/README.md

 ## Introduction
 I built this game as a proof of concept and demonstration for multiplayer gaming using only socket.io, PhaserJS, nodeJS, and a little bit of jQuery.
-Right now it will work for 2 players.
 For testing with yourself you can just open two tabs in your browser to trick the server.

 Instructions Panel        			 |  Ingame Screenshot